How to Install OpenClaw on a Psychz cVirtual VPS

 OpenClaw Build Fails with Exit 137

 Exit 137 usually means the process was killed because the VPS ran out of memory.
-OpenClaw's Docker documentation notes that at least 2 GB RAM is needed for image builds, and 1 GB hosts may be OOM-killed during install.
+OpenClaw's Docker documentation notes that at least 2 GB RAM is needed for image builds and that 1 GB hosts may be OOM-killed during install.

 Use a larger cVirtual VPS or add more memory before trying again.